December 30, 2021 · Written by Foodtolive Team

 INSTRUCTIONS:

-- In a small bowl, combine the yeast, milk, and 2 tbsp of the sugar.
-Mix well, and leave to sit for 10-15 min, or until foamy.
+1. In a small bowl, mix together the yeast, milk, and 2 tbsp of sugar.
+Let it sit for 10-15 min until it gets foamy.

-- In the bowl of a stand mixer fitted with the dough hook, combine the flour, salt, and remaining 2 tbsp sugar.
-Mix to combine.
-Add the eggs and foamy yeast mixture to the bowl.
-Mix on low, until the dough is starting to come together.
-Increase the mixer speed to medium, and mix for another 10 min, until the dough is soft and smooth.
+2. In a stand mixer with a dough hook, combine the flour, salt, and remaining 2 tbsp sugar.
+Mix it up.
+Then, add the eggs and the foamy yeast mixture.
+Start mixing on low until the dough starts to come together.
+Then, turn up the speed to medium and mix for about 10 min until the dough is soft and smooth.

-- Reduce the mixer speed to low, and add the butter a little at a time.
-This process should take 3-4 min.
-Once the butter is fully incorporated, increase the mixer speed to medium, and mix for a further 5 min, until the dough is very soft and smooth.
+3. Lower the mixer speed again and add the butter gradually.
+This should take around 3-4 min.
+Once the butter is fully mixed in, increase the speed to medium and continue mixing for about 5 more min until the dough is very soft and smooth.

-- Lightly grease two loaf pans, and line with parchment paper.
+5. Grease two loaf pans and line them with parchment paper.

-- Divide dough in half.
-Roll out dough on a lightly floured surface and shape into a rectangle measuring 16×14 inches (40×35 cm).
-Position dough so that the long side is closest to you.
-Using a spatula, spread half of the hazelnut spread over the rectangle, leaving a ½-inch/1cm border all around.
+6. Split the dough in half.
+Roll out one half on a floured surface into a 16×14 inch (40×35 cm) rectangle.
+Make sure the long side is facing you.
+Use a spatula to spread half of the hazelnut spread over the rectangle, leaving about a ½-inch (1 cm) border all around.
 Sprinkle half of the nuts on top.

-- Use both hands to roll up the rectangle like a roulade, starting from the long side closest to you and ending at the other side.
+1. Use both hands to carefully roll up the rectangle like a log, starting from the long side closest to you and ending at the opposite side.

-- Using a serrated knife, gently cut the roll in half lengthwise, starting at the top and finishing at the seam.
-You should have two long, even halves with the layers of dough and filling visible along the length of both.
+2. Take a serrated knife and gently cut the log in half lengthwise, beginning at the top and continuing to the seam.
+You’ll now have two long halves, and you’ll be able to see the layers of dough and filling along the length of both.

-- With the cut sides facing up, gently press together one end of each half, then lift the right half over the left half.
-Repeat the process again, this time lifting the left half over the right to create a simple two-pronged plait.
-Gently squeeze together the other ends so that you are left with two intertwined halves showing the filling on top.
+3. With the cut sides facing upward, gently press together one end of each half.
+Then, lift the right half over the left half.
+Repeat this process again, but this time, lift the left half over the right.
+This creates a simple two-pronged plait or braid.
+Gently squeeze together the other ends so that you have two intertwined halves, with the filling visible on top.

-- Carefully lift the loaf into a loaf pan.
-Don’t worry if there are gaps in the pan since the cake will rise and look fine, even if you feel like it’s messy at this point.
+4. Carefully transfer the braided loaf into a loaf pan.
+Don’t worry if there are gaps in the pan; the cake will rise and look fine during baking, even if it seems a bit messy at this stage.

-- Cover the loaf pans with a kitchen towel, and place in a warm spot to rise for 45 min to an hour, or until the dough springs back lightly when pressed.
-While the loaves are proofing, preheat the oven to 350˚f / 180˚c.
+5. Cover the loaf pans with a kitchen towel and place them in a warm spot to rise for 45 min to an hour, or until the dough springs back lightly when pressed.
+While the loaves are proofing, preheat your oven to 350°F (180°C).

-- Brush the loaves lightly with egg wash.
-Bake for 40-45 min, or until the loaves are golden brown.
-Remove from the oven and cool completely before slicing.
-Store leftovers in an airtight container, or wrap tightly before freezing.
+6. Brush the risen loaves lightly with an egg wash.
+Bake for 40-45 min or until they turn golden brown.
+Remove the loaves from the oven and let them cool completely before slicing.
+You can store any leftovers in an airtight container or wrap them tightly before freezing.